Charles Jones (architect): Churches and Chapels

+Jones also designed the two chapels at South Ealing Cemetery, Ealing, formerly Ealing and Old Brentford Cemetery.
+Old Brentford Cemetery.
+The Grade 2 chapels, built in 1861, South Ealing Road entrance.
+The chapels are linked by a porte cochère with clock and belfry above.
+The chapels contain stained glass by the Ealing designer Edward Stanley Watkins, who lived nearby on Ranelagh Road, created in 1908.

 Schools

 To comply with the first education acts the council had to use whatever buildings were available in which to hold lessons.
 Jones then set about designing the borough first purpose built State schools.

 He undertook the designs of Drayton Green (1908) (see below), Lammas (1910)[demolished], Little Ealing (1905)[see below], North Ealing Primary School (1911) in Pitshanger Village, and Northfields (1905) [demolished].

 Drayton Green

 Drayton Green Primary School (pictured) at the terminus of Drayton Grove, Ealing W13 has been built in yellow brick, with red brick dressing and featuring keystoned window arches.
 A centrally placed, square-shaped, part-louvered, cupola bell house sits on the red terracotta tiled roof.
 It provides a very good example of typical late-Victorian architecture.

 Little Ealing Primary School

 Little Ealing Primary School, on Weymouth Avenue, is a single story, yellow brick building with key-stoned arched windows and terracotta tiled roof.
 The main hall is baronial in style with wall posts supporting the hammer beams and curved braces.
 At each end of the long corridor, white hexagonal ventilation cupolas sit in the roof.
 From the horizontal ties upwards both these roofs are glazed.